SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/ndrs/ndr-procedures.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 5/16/2017
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 23c9d844-6fc7-44c9-a308-587338281611
-description: "Learn how to view default and custom NDRs, and how to create, modify, and delete custom NDRs in Exchange 2016."
+description: "Summary: Learn how to view default and custom NDRs, and how to create, modify, and delete custom NDRs in Exchange 2016."
 ---

 # Procedures for DSNs and NDRs in Exchange 2016

-Learn how to view default and custom NDRs, and how to create, modify, and delete custom NDRs in Exchange 2016.
+ **Summary**: Learn how to view default and custom NDRs, and how to create, modify, and delete custom NDRs in Exchange 2016.

 Like previous versions of Exchange, Exchange 2016 uses delivery status notifications (also known as DSNs, non-delivery reports, NDRs, or bounce messages) to provide delivery status and failure notification messages to message senders.
 For more information about NDRs, see [DSNs and NDRs in Exchange 2016](ndrs.md).